TripleEmcoder/Archive/sknd/drupal/ftp/sites/all/modules/module_grants/README.txt

 for three step-by-step tutorials.

 Be aware that any permissions given in the "node module" section override the access grants given by the Workflow and TAC-Lite modules, so you probably only want to assign a few creation permissions in the node module and grant view, update and delete via TAC/TAC-Lite and/or Workflow.

 Additional configuration options are found at Administer >> Site configuration
 >> Module Grants.

+API
+===
+Module Grants features one hook, hook_user_node_access($revision_op, $node), which module developers may implement to alter or add to the behaviour of Module Grants as it determines whether access to a supplied node or revision should be granted using the requested operation.
+See the module_grants.api.php file.

 AUTHOR
 ======